keboola/connection-docs/components/extractors/other/what3words/index.md

 ![Screenshot - Add coordinates to w3w address](/components/extractors/other/what3words/what3words-1.png)

 ## Augment Coordinates
-In this case, you specify geographical latitude and longitude coordinates, and the extractor fetches their what3words addresses.
+In this case, you specify geographical latitude and longitude coordinates, and the edata source connector fetches their what3words addresses.
 Select one or more tables which have exactly two columns: the first column with a latitude, the second one with a longitude.
 If the source table does not meet these requirements, edit the [input mapping](/transformations/mappings/#input-mapping) details accordingly.